 Students from about sixth grade and up should enjoy listening to these, and adults are likely to enjoy them as much or more than teens.

-These sets are also incorporated into Diana Waring's history series published by Answers in Genesis.
+These sets are also incorporated into Diana Waring's History Revealed series.